-a) Neurotransmitters are the chemicals that transmit messages between neurons.

-True False

-b) Oxytocin is the neurotransmitter that regulates motivation and feelings of pleasure.

-True False

-c) Individuals develop dependency/addiction because their brain’s reward pathway is flooded with the pleasurable neurotransmitter.

-True False

 Classifications of Drugs

-2.2 List out the six categories of drugs that are under the classification system according to the effects of the drugs on the Central Nervous System.
+2.1 List out the six categories of drugs that are under the classification system according to the effects of the drugs on the Central Nervous System.
 Then, give two examples of drugs that are under each category.
 Your response should be approximately 20 words.